Harduaganj: Educational Institutions

-The town has many educational institutions, both Government as well as private such as Agrasen Inter College, Pt.Maujiram inter college affiliated by UP educational board,meanwhile many reputed CBSE schools are also there nearby the town.
+The town has many educational institutions, both Government as well as private such as Agrasen Inter College, Pt.
+Maujiram inter college affiliated by UP educational board, meanwhile many reputed CBSE schools are also there nearby the town.

 Religious places

 Dauji temple, Bhuteshwar temple, Kali Mata temple and Jageshwar temple are the most famous temples of the town where a large number of devotees pay obeisance every day.
-An annual procession of Kali Mata along with a fair is organized in the town in which people from all faiths belonging to the town and the surrounding villages participate.
+An annual procession of Kali Mata along with a fair is organised in the town in which people from all faiths belonging to the town and the surrounding villages participate.
 A big ground, known as "Raavan wala Oosra" annually witnesses Dussehra celebrations where the effigy of Raavana is burnt on Vijaydashmi after 10 days of Ram Lila utsav.

 The town has Jama Masjid, Takia wali Masjid, Chhoti Masjid and a Shia Masjid where Muslims offer their prayers.
 One Madarsa is also located at the outskirts of the town where poor children get both religious and modern education.
-Shia Muslims organize annual Muharram procession through the town where people from all faiths witness the ceremonies and participate in various activities.
+Shia Muslims organise annual Muharram procession through the town where people from all faiths witness the ceremonies and participate in various activities.